 I’ve been in both of these situations various times 😉

 When it comes to the baby packing list, there’s one word you need to remember: moderation.
-You don’t want to be that person that travels with a baby bathtub and multiple suitcases.
+You don’t want to be that person who travels with a baby bathtub and multiple suitcases.

-Trust me, you don’t need it, but you won’t be able to get off the plane and bring it all alone.
+Trust me, you not only don’t need it, but you won’t be able to get off the plane, through the airports and bring it all alone.
 It’s not worth your nerves, especially as you can easily live without it (and more importantly, so can your baby).

 Traveling with a Baby: Checklist